cphdat2sem2017-A/Week7-Scrum/README.md

 # Week7-Scrum
+Scrum is a management framework that describes how teams can work together to develop a product.

 ## Day 1 - Overview of Scrum
 How to work with agile, iterative software development using Scrum.
-Scrum is a management framework that describes how teams can work together to develop a product.
-So we will look at Why, what and how?
+We will look at why, what and how?

 Make team contracts.